 Establishment of Vatican City as an Independent State

 Following the French Revolution, Napoleon’s troops entered Rome on 6th February 1798, forcing the pope into exile and placing the Papal States under foreign control.
-He was forced to leave Rome, and the Papal States fell under the control of the Directory.
+He was forced to leave Rome and the Papal States fell under the control of the Directory.
 Although the territories were briefly restored after the Congress of Vienna in 1815, papal political power continued to decline throughout the 19th century.

 During the Italian unification movement, large parts of the papal territory were annexed.
 In 1870, the Italian army conquered Rome, bringing an end to the Papal States.
 Pope Pius IX refused to recognize the new Kingdom of Italy, leading to the prolonged conflict known as the Roman Question.